Autism

 What is Autism?

-Autism, or autism spectrum disorder (ASD) affects how a person perceives the world and interacts with others.
-The term "spectrum" in autism spectrum disorder refers to the wide variation in strengths and challenges possessed by each Autistic person.
+Autism, or autism spectrum (AS) affects how a person perceives the world and interacts with others.
+The term "spectrum" in autism spectrum refers to the wide variation in strengths and challenges possessed by each Autistic person.
 Autism is present from birth and influences the development of the brain in areas related to social interaction and communication skills.

 Autism is a Spectrum

-3. Ableism and judgment: The terms implicitly define a person’s worth based on their capabilities and Autistic traits, which is inherently ableist.
+Ableism and judgment: The terms implicitly define a person’s worth based on their capabilities and Autistic traits, which are inherently ableist.
 Ableism is the discrimination of and social prejudice against people with disabilities based on the belief that neurotypical or able-bodied abilities are superior.
-Using such functioning labels perpetuates ableism and a hierarchy of value based on ability.
+Using such functioning labels perpetuates ableism and a hierarchy of values based on ability.

 Autism Traits